Clemapfel/jluna/README.md

 The current and all prior releases of jluna are supplied under MIT license, available [here](./LICENSE.txt).

-I would like to ask people using this library in commercial or university settings, to disclose their usage of jluna in some small way (for example, at the end of the credits or via a citation) and to make clear the origin of the work (for example by linking this github page).
+I would like to ask people using this library in commercial or university settings, to disclose their usage of jluna in some small way (for example, at the end of the credits or via a citation) and to make clear the origin of the work (for example by linking this GitHub page).
 Unlike the text in `LICENSE.txt`, this is not a legally binding condition, only a personal request by me, the developer.

 Thank you for your consideration,
 C.